Aspirin versus Ibuprofen: A Comparison

-2. Physicians do not recommend using Aspirin in children under 12 years of age or those under 16 with a viral illness since Reye’s syndrome (*) is a risk.
-However, you can typically use Ibuprofen for children over six months, and you can give it to a child with a viral infection.
+3. Pediatric Use: Aspirin is generally not recommended for children under 12 or those under 16 years with a viral illness due to the risk of Reye’s syndrome.
+On the other hand, Ibuprofen can typically be used for children over six months and can be administered to a child with a viral infection.

-1. Aspirin may be used at low concentrations to diminish the risk of a heart attack or stroke or to help inhibit blood clotting.
-However, Ibuprofen has a more negligible effect on blood cells or platelets, so doctors don’t recommend protection against the above.
+4. Blood Clotting and Cardiovascular Effects: Aspirin can be used at low concentrations to reduce the risk of heart attack or stroke and to inhibit blood clotting.
+However, Ibuprofen has a negligible effect on blood cells or platelets, and it is not recommended for similar cardiovascular protection.

 Reference: